 - Leather beating boots – with a Vibram sole unit, if possible, for extra grip and comfort

 - Wax or rip stop gaiters – to protect your ankle from thorns and brambles

-- Wax or rip stop leggings or over-trousers – wax is tough and thorn proof, and re-proofable
+- Chaps or over-trousers – wax is tough and thorn proof, and re-proofable

 - Gloves – to keep your hands warm, especially when holding your flag

-- Tweed jacket, waistcoat and breeks – these are produced from tough and waterproof fabric
+- Wax or waterproof jacket, waistcoat and breeks – these are produced from tough and waterproof fabric

 Important facts:Did you know that there are important restrictions in place, enforced by the Countryside Alliance.
 These include:England and Wales

 No game may be killed on Sundays or Christmas Day and game may not be shot between one hour after sunset and one hour before sunrise!